nmshadey/ansible-role-vmware_deploy_ova/README.md

     "Network 1": "label"
   ```

-  The OVA Properties as set of dictionary key: value pairs.
+  The OVA Properties as a set of dictionary key: value pairs.
   ```
   ova_properties:
     "key": "value"